Delitefully/DiscordLists/README.md

 * `HUB` — [Student Hubs](https://dis.gd/studenthubs) contain a directory channel that let you find school-related, student-run servers for your school or university.

+* `INTERNAL_EMPLOYEE_ONLY` - Used for giving internal guilds access to certain experiments.

 * `INVITE_SPLASH` - Ability to set a background image that will display on all invite links.

 * ~~`LURKABLE`~~ - Deprecated